Al-Manār (magazine): History and profile

-Al-Manār was founded by Rashid Rida in 1898, and his brother, Salih Rida, was also instrumental in the establishment of the magazine.
+Al-Manār was founded by the Sunni scholar Muhammad Rashid Rida in 1898, and his brother, Salih Rida, was also instrumental in the establishment of the magazine.
 They were both members of the Decentralization Party.
 Their goal in establishing the magazine was to articulate and disseminate reformist ideas and preserve the unity of the Muslim nations.
 The magazine was based in Cairo.
 It was started as a weekly, but later its frequency was switched to monthly.

 Rashid Rida was the sole editor-in-chief of the magazine.
 Its content was heavily about Quranic interpretations.
-Rida published numerous articles in Al-Manār which praised the Wahhabi movement in Saudi Arabia.
-However, the magazine also featured articles on politics.
+Rida published numerous articles in Al-Manār which praised the Wahhabi movement in Arabia.
 One of the contributors was Abd al-Rahman al-Kawakibi, a scholar from Aleppo, Syria.
 His book, Umm al-Qura, was serialized in Al-Manār from April 1902 to February 1903 which proposed the establishment of an Arab Caliphate.
+The magazine also featured articles on politics and covered the coronation of King Hussein as the ruler of Hejaz in October 1916.